johnwarden/jonathanwarden.com/content/theory/deliberati-argument-model/index.md

 For example, during a jury trial, the prosecutor might claim that (𝐵) *the defendant signed a confession* to support the claim that  (𝐴) *the defendant is guilty*.
 In this case (𝐵) *the defendant signed a confession* is the premise, and (𝐴) *the defendant is guilty* is the conclusion

 An argument may be worded in such a way that the premise is unclear (sarcasm, etc.), but there is general agreement among argumentation theorists that there is always a premise hiding in an argument.
-Some authors use the "grounds", "evidence", or "data" instead of premise.

 Since any logical combination of premises can be treated as a single premise, we will speak of an argument as always having one premise.

-It is easy to confuse the term *claim* with *premise* or *conclusion*.
-A claim is any declarative statement that can be agreed with or disagreed with.
+It is easy to confuse the term *claim* with the term *premise* or *conclusion* -- especially since different authors use these terms differently.
+In this model, a claim is any declarative statement that can be agreed with or disagreed with.
 A claim can also take the **role** of premise or conclusion in some argument.
 In the example above, 𝐴 and 𝐵 are both claims, where 𝐵 takes on the role of premise, and 𝐴 takes on the role of conclusion.
 If the defense contested the premise 𝐵 with some new argument (e.g. *the signature was forged*), 𝐵 would take on the role of **conclusion** in the new argument.

 ### The Warrant